by Julie Kelly

 Republicans in the House and Senate must develop a strategy to dismantle the FBI and punish its most egregious offenders if the GOP takes control next year.
 A free country cannot exist much longer under control of a Praetorian Guard that the opposition party is too afraid to confront.
 The evidence is amassed and verified—the only unknown is what Republicans will do next.

 – – –

 Julie Kelly is a political commentator and senior contributor to American Greatness.
-She is the author of Disloyal Opposition: How the NeverTrump Right Tried―And Failed―To Take Down the President.
+She is the author of January 6: How Democrats Used the Capitol Protest to Launch a War on Terror Against the Political Right and Disloyal Opposition: How the NeverTrump Right Tried―And Failed―To Take Down the President.
 Her past work can be found at The Federalist and National Review.
 She also has been featured in the Wall Street Journal, The Hill, Chicago Tribune, Forbes, and Genetic Literacy Project.
-She is the co-host of ‘Happy Hour podcast with Julie and Liz.’
+She is the co-host of the “Happy Hour Podcast with Julie and Liz.”
 She is a graduate of Eastern Illinois University and lives in suburban Chicago with her husband and two daughters.

 Photo “Donald Trump” by Gage Skidmore.
 CC BY-SA 2.0.
 Background Photo “FBI Agent” by Shinsuke Ikegame.
 CC BY 2.0.